Defining a quantity#

 meter = 1 * ureg.m

-installed, you can instantiate a Quantity
+With NumPy installed, you can instantiate a Quantity using either

-a list of floats or a NumPy
+a list of floats or a NumPy array:

 from ansys.units import Quantity